Liz Grefrath

 • Getty Images Holdings, Inc. in connection with breach of contract and securities law claims by warrant holders arising out of a de-SPAC transaction in the Southern District of New York.

-• Sasol Ltd. and certain senior executives in a securities fraud class action in the Southern District of New York relating to the construction of a multi-billion dollar chemical plant in Louisiana.
+• Sasol Ltd., a South African energy and chemical company, and senior executives in a securities class action in the Southern District of New York relating to the construction of a multi-billion dollar chemical plant in Louisiana.

 Liz also maintains an active pro bono practice, including representing Belarusian clients applying for asylum based on political beliefs and a Sri Lankan client with former refugee status in obtaining a spousal visa for their wife.
 She has also been an active member of the Weil team that secured a preliminary injunction blocking enforcement of North Dakota’s abortion ban, working alongside the Center for Reproductive Rights.
 Liz recently joined the Board of Directors of Bellevue Literary Press, a nonprofit press publishing literary fiction and nonfiction at the intersection of the arts and sciences.